0xaout/custom-drag-and-drop/README.md

 ## What is available in the current version ?

 - [x] move an item to a list to another.
+- [x] sort the items of a list.

 ## todo

-- [ ] sort the items of a list.
+- [ ] add differents effects when an item is dragged.
-- [ ] add effect when an item is dragged.
+- [ ] add differents effects when an item is dropped.